TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

-- Nor opacity nor tilesets are chosen on importing a map.
 - Delete table does not work.
-- Reorder (set as previous, set as next).
 - Do everything in English?
 - Fix how the tiles look pixel off...
 - Use "ESC" to close the current dialog.